Dynamics of quarks and gauge fields in the lowest-energy states in QCD and QED: Total action integral

 Previously, the Schwinger model of QED in (1+1)D has been considered as an unrealistic ``toy'' model incapable of quantitative connection to the realistic fermion or quark systems in (3+1)D space-time.
 A major difficulty arises because the coupling constant $g_\2d$ in Schwinger's (1+1)D space-time has the dimension of a mass.
 In the physical (3+1)D space-time, the coupling constant $g_\4d$ is dimensionless, but the flux tube has a structure with a radius $R_T$.
 In contrast in (1+1)D, the open-string does not have a structure, but the coupling constant has the dimension of a mass.
-It was recently realized perceptively that in reducing from the dynamics in (3+1)D space to the dynamics in (1+1)D, the information in the structure of the flux tube is in fact stored in the coupling constant $g_\2d$ and the transverse mass $m_T$ in (1+1)D \cite{Won10}.
+It was recently realized that in reducing from the dynamics in (3+1)D space to the dynamics in (1+1)D, the information in the structure of the flux tube is in fact stored in the coupling constant $g_\2d$ and the transverse mass $m_T$ in (1+1)D \cite{Won10}.
 The coupling constants in different dimensional space-time systems are connected by Eq.\ (\ref{18}) or by the radius of the flux tube as given by Eq.\ (\ref{76}) below \cite{Won09,Won10,Kos12}, and the transverse mass $m_T$ is obtained by solving the eigenvalue equation in the transverse plane Eqs.\ (\ref{n19}).
-The (1+1)D action integral in Eq.\ (\ref{eq34}) shows that the Schwinger model can be viewed as a realistic idealization of the system in (3+1)D space-time, capable of semi-quantitative confrontation with experiment \cite{Won20} and consistent with the string picture of hadron physics as developed in \cite{Ven68,Nam70,Got71,tH74a,tH74b,Art74,Pol81,And83}.
+The (1+1)D action integral in Eq.\ (\ref{eq34}) shows that the Schwinger model in (1+1)D can be viewed as a realistic idealization of the system in (3+1)D space-time, capable of semi-quantitative confrontation with experiment \cite{Won20} and consistent with the string picture of hadron physics as developed in \cite{Ven68,Nam70,Nam74,Got71,tho74a,tho74b,Cas74,Kog75,Man75,Pol77,Pol81,Pol87,tho81,Art74,And83,Won94}, when the flux tube radius and the transverse mass are properly taken into account.